haojc/ShufflingVideosForTSG/README.md

 Please put the video feature files 'VID.npy' into the directories `data/Charades/i3d_feature` and `data/ANet/i3d_feature`, respectively.

-Please put the pretrianed models into the directories `grounding/ckp/charades_cd` and `grounding/ckp/anet_cd`, respectively.
+Please put the pretrained models into the directories `grounding/ckp/charades_cd` and `grounding/ckp/anet_cd`, respectively.
 #### Word Embeddings
 For Charades-STA, we directly provide the word embeddings files in this github repositories.
 You don't need to do anything else.